-- 28. The documents highlighted are those that a Grower may enter into.
+33. The documents highlighted are those that a Grower may enter into.
 For the purposes of describing the scheme to which this Ruling applies, there are no other agreements, whether formal or informal, and whether or not legally enforceable, which a Grower, or any associate of a Grower, will be a party to, which are a part of the scheme.
-The effect of these agreements is summarised as follows. - 29.
-All Australian Securities and Investment Commission (ASIC) requirements are, or will be, complied with for the term of the agreements.
+The effect of these agreements is summarised as follows.